itoteblicksnsticks/itoteblicksnsticks/README.md

 - Getting better at DSA & OOP
 - Improving my techniques in Lua devirtualization
 - Learning more Go & Javascript
-- Starting to learn C to get a good grip on the basics of programming and how computers work
 - Beginning to learn C++ to add more to my programming skills

 ## Skills: